Yan-Hauw/implementing-malloc-and-free-in-c-for-a-dynamic-memory-allocator-for-c-programs/README.md

 **How the driver program evaluates the mm.c code :** <br/>

+See section titled **Folder and file structure in repository** for an explanation of what the driver program does.

 The malloc and free routines in mm.c were evaluated by the driver program according to the following metrics:
 1. Correctness of malloc and free routines
     - To check whether the malloc and free routines are incorrectly implemented and contain bugs.